King Kong – amazing “love story”

 Jackson and the Weta Digital team assigned King Kong to the fictional genre of Megaprimatus kong, suggesting that it evolved from the Gigantopithecus.
 King Kong was the last of his kind.

 In the film, he was presented as a non-young individual with graying fur coat, with traces of numerous fights that commemorated the scars that covered him and the bent jaw.
 He dominates the island, he is the king of this world.
-Like his film predecessors, he has considerable intelligence and great physical strength; it seems, however, much more agile and efficient than its predecessors.
+Like his film predecessors, he has considerable intelligence and great physical strength; it seems, however, much more agile and efficient than his predecessors.

 2017 – Kong: Skull Island